 Applying For Placements… When You Haven’t Got Any Previous Experience

-It is important to remember that everyone begins with no experience, so you are not alone.
+It’s important to remember that everyone begins from scratch, so you are not alone.

 Identify your skills

 You might not have all of the qualifications or the experience for a particular role.
 It happens.
 The chances are, however, you have a skill set that contains those abilities anyway.

 Begin by listing as many of the skills and achievements you possess.
 This could be anything from communication skills you’ve learnt at university, or teamwork skills you’ve picked up from being part of a sports team.

 Have a look at the job description and match the skills you have to each of the requirements.

 For example, if the job description states that you will be responsible for updating schedules and working closely with management to update them of any changes, you can emphasise that you have strong organisational and communication skills.

 Soft skills are important because these can’t really be taught.
 Showcase your professionalism, responsiveness and your ability to communicate as these are the skills that will serve as a counterweight to your lack of experience.

 It’s also useful to have an awareness of what is happening in an industry.